New Vision • New World • New Resources

 The three umbilical winches that store and manage the power and control umbilicals were designed, procured and assembled at SMD.
 In March 2015 the Company announced that the umbilical winches for the three SPTs had successfully completed FAT.
 The umbilical cables have since been installed onto the umbilical winches.
 They are currently at the shipyard for integration on to the vessel at a future date.

 The Launch and Recovery System (LARS) which will be used to lift the tools in and out of the water, is comprised of A frames, lift winches, hydraulic power units, electric power units and deck control cabins.
 The LARS arrived at the shipyard in May 2017 where they are currently being integrated onto the vessel.

 GE Oil and Gas, the primary contractor for the Riser and Lifting System manufacture, has begun retrieval and inspection of the components that were previously in storage or in mid assembly when the contracts were terminated in 2012.
 The manufacture of components such as the derrick and riser handling systems, surface seawater pumps, pull in skids, riser transfer hoses and other ancillary equipment is to be resumed with delivery dates dictated by the shipyard requirements for the PSV.
 These components are to be integrated onto the PSV during vessel manufacture.

 The Subsea Slurry Lift Pump (SSLP) recommenced assembly in Q3, 2015 and in February 2016 commenced Factory Acceptance Testing.
 The SSLP will undergo submerged trials in water later in 2018.

 Welding of the connectors for the riser pipe commenced in January 2015.
 Nautilus anticipates taking delivery of the Riser and the surface seawater pumps at a later date.
-Work on the derrick and riser handling systems remains ongoing.

 Main contracts awarded by FMSL to date for the PSV: